granule-project/granule-project.github.io/security.md

 At this point, Granule is a _core_ language for experimenting with fine-grained resource reasoning via graded modal types (the things wrapped in `|..|`).
-We have a companion language, Grapple, in development which makes these type implicit, so that programs resemble standard functional programs even more closely.
+We have a companion surface-level language in development which makes these type implicit, so that programs resemble standard functional programs even more closely.
 This will then desguar into the Granule core language in the compiler.